The science behind Headstuff™

 It seems we’ve all been mis-sold the cause of our experience!

 Fortunately, science has found the answer to where our experience – our thoughts and feelings – actually come from, and it appears it’s a bit of an inside job!
 And again, you don’t have to take my word for it.
-Here’s the diagram the right way round, ascauses-of-stress-internal explained by the likes of physicist David Bohm (who worked with Einstein) and Evolutionary Biologist Donald Hoffman.
+Here’s the diagram the right way round, as explained by the likes of physicist David Bohm (who worked with Einstein) and Evolutionary Biologist Donald Hoffman.
 And there’s a body of real evidence behind it.
 And it seems that experiencing a subjective reality is a good thing that keeps us alive!

 It seems that thoughts and feelings are mind-made illusions.
 That is to say they are real – or we experience them as real – but they are illusions created by us, a perception, created at the moment of observation as physics calls it.
 But because they happen so quickly, we don’t notice this, and put the blame or meaning on to something outside of us.